Noyin/SDCND-Vehicle-Detection/writeup.md

 hist_bins = 32
 ```

-I also implemented a `add_heat` function to generate a heat map of detected vehicles in code cell 17.
+In code cell 17, I also implemented a `add_heat` function to generate a heat map of detected vehicles.
 The following shows test images and corresponding detections using sliding windows and heatmaps:

 ![alt text][image4a]
 ![alt text][image4b]